 What is the 10-day rule for DUI arrests in Florida?

 Florida law is unique in how it addresses Driving Under the Influence (DUI) and driving privileges.
-If you’ve been arrested for a DUI in Florida, you only have 10 days to save your driver's license.
+If you’ve been arrested for a DUI in Florida, you only have 10 days from the date of your arrest to save your driver's license.

 Your driver’s license is immediately suspended upon your arrest for DUI.
 For the next 10 days, you may drive only to work or for business purposes using your ticket as a permit.
 At the end of those 10 days, your license will either be: fully suspended, suspended with work privileges, or reinstated—depending, in part, upon your actions.